joe-sclin/exercise02_solution/README.md

 - For each device, calculate sum of the sensor payloads
 - Reformat the data so that it satisfies the schema in `exercise-01/output-schema/schema.json`
 - Order the reformatted data by `Name` (ascending)
-- Write the reformatted data to a new file in `JSON` format.
-Example output is provided in `exercise-01/output-example/example.json`
+- Write the reformatted data to a new file in `JSON` format